Follow the street photographer

 Leica M9 with 35mm Summilux Asph at F2.8, 1/125, ISO200

 Scenes such as this one are a good example how human vision does not always translate into a good picture.
 This photography shop was huge and really gave the impression of over-sized.
 Yet losing the three dimensionality also makes you lose part of that impression.
-Still, I like the guy’s expression and how the poster girl on his left makes a counter point to his stance.
+Still, bad shot.

 9:17am - The girl with the umbrella